 Ontario Railway Stations

 The Northern Railway of Canada's second station was built in 1861 and located at what is now Spadina and Front Streets.
 A third station (not pictured) was built in the centre of town in 1867.
-Known as the City Hall station, it was far more convenient for travelers and quickly became the more popular of the two.
+Known as the City Hall Station, it was far more convenient for travellers and quickly became the more popular of the two.
 The Northern Railway was absorbed by the GTR in 1888.

 The Great Western station was built in 1860 and replaced an earlier structure.
 Following the railway's takeover by the GTR in 1884, it was used as a freight terminal until about 1900.
 From then on it was used as a wholesale fruit distribution centre until 1952 when it was destroyed by fire.